rust-lang/book/nostarch/chapter12.md

 ### Writing a Failing Test for the Case-Insensitive `search` Function

-We first add a new `search_case_insensitive` function that will be called when the environment variable is on.
+We first add a new `search_case_insensitive` function that will be called when the environment variable has a value.
 We’ll continue to follow the TDD process, so the first step is again to write a failing test.
 We’ll add a new test for the new `search_case_insensitive` function and rename our old test from `one_result` to `case_sensitive` to clarify the differences between the two tests, as shown in Listing 12-20.